-In the filter menu, you can see back the tag titles (up to 60 minutes after uploading the 'active' product list) and select values for Signify's products as following:
+In the filter menu, you can see back the tag titles (up to 60 minutes after uploading the 'active' product list) and select values for Signify's products as follows:

 Each dashboard contains a default set of widgets, related to the topic in question.
 A widget is basically a small application that visualizes your data and thus makes it easy understandable and applicable.
 SiteLucent currently uses 6 different visualization types: KPI, scatter plot, line chart, bar chart, data table and product overview.